-Hanna ten Doornkaat often uses drawings as a starting point for her 3D pieces and has made a new two-part piece for the show for one of the corner spaces in the upstairs gallery.
-The lines in the works reference space, perspective and focal point.
+Hanna ten Doornkaat often uses drawings as a starting point for her 3-D pieces and has made a new 14 -part installation for the show, for one of the corner spaces in the upstairs gallery.
+The lines in the works reference space, perspective and 1 Paved Court, the building site.

 Robinson & McMahon is a collaboration of two artists with completely different painting methods who work on the same canvas.
-The paintings evoke a sense of place and demonstrate how their distinctly different methods combine, resulting in images that have a dissonant harmony – resolved differences of opinion, a playful discussion, or even a full-blown argument.
-A finished work exists as a result of all marks made by both artists, whether they are still seen, have been obliterated or have just left a trace.
-Jason Robinson & Helen McMahon began collaborating whilst at The Cass School of Art in 2011, and have continued arguing and making paintings together ever since.
+Finding a resolution to the arguments and discussions along the way, a finished work exists as a result of all marks made by both artists, whether they are still seen, have been obliterated or have just left a trace.

-Paul Smith is an artist based in South West London.
-After initially specializing in photography at UCA, Farnham College of Art, he turned to studio practice as a painter in 2009.
+Paul Smith is based in south-west London.
+After specializing in photography at UCA, he turned to studio practice as a painter in 2009.
 His current body of work, ‘Under Cultivation’, builds on his documentary training in a series that explores the repurposing of man-made materials in allotments and edgelands.
-The distance between photograph and painting is one means by which Smith denotes his own transformation of these peripheral sites.
-Paul was recently part of the touring Contemporary British Painting Prize, and last year he exhibited at One Paved Court in a 2-person show ‘Field Notes: Painting the Anthropocene’.
+For ‘Out of Place’ Paul Smith has been inspired by found documents and images to produce collages and paintings which offer a new Paved Court narrative via Watteau, Dickens and local records.